Zhukovsky International Airport: Statistics

-Surface transport
+Ground transport

 Rail

 The nearest railway station to Zhukovsky Airport is Otdykh station.
 There is no direct rail connection between Moscow and the airport.
 Express electric train "Sputnik" from Moscow Kazansky railway station to Otdykh station with two stops.
 There are 26 services from 7:00 to 23:00 on weekdays at irregular intervals, no services at weekends.
 Travel time: 37 minutes.
 Passengers can also take an ordinary suburban train along Ryazanskiy direction to Otdykh station.
 Buses depart from Otdykh railway station to Zhukovsky airport.
 Departure 8 minutes after Sputnik arrival.
 Travel time: 20 minutes.
 From the Otdykh railway station, there are buses to the airport, interval: 30 minutes or by bus routes 2, 6 to the stop "Pereezd".

 Bus

 A direct route from Kotelniki station of the Moscow Metro to Zhukovsky International Airport is bus No. 441 "Kotelniki metro station" - "Airport Zhukovsky".
 The interval varies starting from 12 minutes depending on traffic, travel time 64 minutes.